PGA Tour Logo

 PGA Tour Emblem

-The name of the sports organization is written in a font that resembles Clarendon Bold.
-This high-contrast font with rectangular serifs is an excellent choice for accent elements and has good readability.
+The name of the sports organization is set in a font resembling Clarendon Bold.
+This high-contrast font with rectangular serifs is an excellent choice for accent elements and is highly readable.
 It has historical value and is associated with the traditions of typography as it was developed in the 19th century.

 PGA Tour Symbol